Pierre-vh/Fox/doc/Coding Standard.md

 		* Note : in a situation where you're checking a value before using it in a function known to throw (e.g. check for out of range before accessing a vector), use an assertion, and let the function throw the exception.
 			* Example code : `assert(idx < myVec_.size() && "Index out of range"); return myVec_[idx];`

+* Generally speaking, classes in the "main pipeline", such as the Parser/Lexer/Semantic/IRGen should have little need for exceptions.
+They'll report errors using the DiagEngine most of the time, and will often use assertions to check that the input given by another class is correct.
+	* e.g. the Semantic Analyzer will assert that a node is fully formed, instead of throwing an exception.